pminina01/readthedocs/AspNetTrace-target.md

 ###Remarks
 Log entries can then be viewed by navigating to http://server/path/Trace.axd.

+AspNetTrace uses the `HttpContext.Current`.
+Therefore async mode does not works for AspNetTrace due to different thread.

 ##Examples
 In order to use this target, put the following code in the [configuration file](Configuration file) such as Web.nlog or NLog.config:
 ```xml